Research impact

 - boost prosperity by providing solutions for streamlining business operations

-- aid and support policy-making by providing reliable background information
+- aid and support policymaking by providing reliable background information

 - create and develop skills needed in working life